Grated Amla Murabba

 Stir continuously and dissolve sugar in water.

 Cook till the amlas are cooked and the syrup is thick (one string consistency).
-This would take approximately 5 minutes on a slow flame.
+This would take approximately 10 minutes on a medium flame.
+The syrup will come to a boil wihch is fine.
+We have 3 images to show you during the cooking.
+Image 1 below.

 Add cardamom powder.
 Also, you can add cloves-cinnamon powder if you love the flavor of whole spices.